ava-labs/avalanche-docs/docs/apis/avalanchego/apis/health.md

 ### health.health

 The node runs a set of health checks every 30 seconds, including a health check for each chain.
 This method returns the last set of health check results.

-#### **Signature**
+**Signature:**

 ```sh
 health.health() -> {